 The whole cabin was spotless and well-appointed.
 It had a sense of airiness and coziness all in one, probably because of the vaulted ceiling.
 Very charming indeed.

 While I enjoyed the privacy of our cabin in the woods, the interior cleanliness surprised me the most!
 When I hear “rustic,” I tend to think drafty, rough-hewn, and not modern.
 This cabin was quite the opposite.
 We enjoyed the comfy sofa, charming decor, cleanliness — and the fact that giant spiders didn’t consider us roommates!

 We enjoyed our stay immensely.
-Hocking Hills Cabins are close to Route 33 and all the outdoor recreation in the Hocking Hills region, making it a great place to escape the city’s hustle and bustle.
-I would love to return here with my husband one day — maybe next year for our 25th anniversary!
+These Hocking Hills Cabins for 2 are close to Route 33 and all the outdoor recreation in the Hocking Hills region, making it a great place to escape the city’s hustle and bustle.

 I don’t know that I’d bring my family here, though.
-Hocking Hills Cabins offers larger family cabins, but the property is geared toward romantic getaways and adult trips, particularly the indulgences add-ons — such as dinner prepared by a private chef — and spa treatments.
-Adventure packages might be a good money saver for traveling families, though.
+Hocking Hills Cabins offers larger family cabins, but the property is geared toward romantic getaways and adult trips, particularly the indulgences add-ons.

 Know before you go: Hocking Hills Cabins

 No GPS!
 Cell phone reception throughout the Hocking Hills is quite limited.
 Print directions before you go or you might get lost!
 (I’ve got a story on that — but I’ll save it for another day!)
 Barb sent directions a couple days before my trip.
 Excellent service there!